A Prosper Bank Review

 There are no hidden fees or prepayment penalties.

 Disadvantages include an unspecified interest rate.
-Also, Prosper will perform an inquiry on your personal credit.
+Also, they will perform a hard inquiry on your personal credit.
 Are you wondering, “is Prosper loan safe?”
 The answer is: maybe.

 Given that the company likely to go public soon, their Board of Directors will be beholden to shareholder demands.
 This is as opposed to the requests of either borrowers or employees.

 Furthermore, the company seems to shunt all small business loans off to OnDeck, anyway.
 It seems the best action for a small business owner to take is to bypass the middleman and go straight to OnDeck.